 “investment interest” means an ownership interest in the investment asset;

-“invoice amount” means the amount, determined in accordance with subsections (2.1) and (2.2) and the regulations, that is payable by a specified consumer for the provision of electricity and related services [NTD: to capture delivery and regulatory charges that together with commodity make up the total invoice amount] in Ontario during a period of time specified on an invoice issued by an electricity vendor; (“French”)
+“invoice amount” means the amount, determined in accordance with subsections (2.1) and (2.2) and the regulations, that is payable by a specified consumer for the provision of electricity and related services [NTD: to capture delivery and regulatory charges that together with commodity make up the total invoice amount][NTD: Gather this is a question and does not require a drafting solution.
+Dan?] in Ontario during a period of time specified on an invoice issued by an electricity vendor; (“French”)

 “licensed distributor” means a person licensed under Part V of the Ontario Energy Board Act, 1998 to own or operate a distribution system; (“French”)